unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 4. `Group name` is your choice, but we recommend `union-cluster-admin`.
 5. Add your previously created application to `members`.
 6. Select "Create".
-7. Provide groups `Object ID` to Union.
+7. Provide group's `Object ID` to Union.